6 Steps to Create an Outstanding Marketing Plan [Free Templates]

 Answering questions like this should help you figure out what your customer wants, which brings us to step number two.

-If your company already has buyer personas, this step might just mean you have to refine your current personas.
+If your company already has buyer personas, this step means you should review and refine your

 After you've figured out your current situation and know your audience, you can begin to define your SMART goals.